 Kingsbridge road accident claims

-If you have sustained an injury because of your employer's actions, you should be legally entitled to make a claim.
+If you have sustained an injury because of your employer's actions, you may be legally entitled to make a claim.

-Under a CFA, Kingsbridge injury claimants will also not have to pay any fees upfront.
+Kingsbridge injury claimants will also not have to pay any fees upfront with a CFA.

-Our No Win, No Fee solicitors have helped injured people in Kingsbridge, Devon and throughout the UK make a claim without any financial risk to you.
+Our panel of No Win, No Fee solicitors have helped injured people in Kingsbridge, Devon and throughout the UK make a claim without any financial risk.

 What do I pay if I win my injury claim?